rajabishek/swift-essentials/manuscript/03_xml.md

 ###foundCharacters method
 This method is called by the parser object on its delegate whenever it is reading data between an opening tag and closing tag.
 The data between a tag may be read all at once or it may be read in pieces.

+### didEndElement method
+This method is called by the parser object on its delegate whenever it encounters a closing xml tag.